 |FICO® score||APR||Monthly payment|

 Your credit score is a number generated by a mathematical formula.
 This formula analyzes information in your credit report to derive your credit score — a number ranging from 300 to 850.
 Your credit score is a reflection of your credibility (creditworthiness).
 Here are some of the key factors that affect your credit score rating:

-- Payment history – Did you miss a payment?
+- 35% = Payment History – Did you miss a payment?
 How much was it, and how long ago did it happen?
 Your credit score will be better if you never miss a payment.

-- How much do you currently owe – Your credit score could be negatively affected if you owe too much money.
+- 30% = Credit Utilization – This is how much you currently owe versus your credit limit.
+Your credit score could be negatively affected if you owe too much money.

-- Credit history — How long have you been using credit?
+- 15% = Length of Credit History – How long have you been using credit?
 The longer the better; that’s why many credit experts recommend that you do not close your credit card accounts.

-- Application for credit — When was the last time you applied for a loan?
+- 10% = New Credit – When was the last time you applied for a loan?
 Was it approved, or was your application rejected?
 A string of loan and/or credit card applications could raise a flag and lower your score.

-- Credit mix — A good variety of loans generally helps your scores, e.g., home loan, car loan, student loan, business loan, and credit cards.
+- 10% = Credit Mix – A good variety of loans generally helps your scores, e.g., home loan, car loan, student loan, business loan, and credit cards.

 Good Credit Score Alone is Not Enough

-You can do your best to approximate a desirable credit score, but there is no standard that dictates what a good score is.
-As such, it’s possible that you may be surprised by the interest rate offered on your next loan.
-What happens if your lender asks you to pay a high interest rate despite your good credit?
+Since you and your lender may not be looking at the same score, you might be pleasantly or unpleasantly surprised by the interest rate offered on your next loan.
+What happens if your lender asks you to pay a higher interest rate despite your good credit?
 Or worse, what if the bank doesn’t lend you the money?

 This could mean a few things: